 As mentioned before, ULIPs allow flexibility to switch between equity, debt and balanced funds, depending on your risk appetite.
 However, every switching that you make attracts a charge between Rs.
 100-500, depending on the policies of your insurance provider.

 In case a policyholder wishes to redirect his/her future premiums towards a less risky fund option, he/she will have to pay some premium redirection charges according to the policies stated by the insurance provider.

 For instance, suppose you have been directing your money towards fund X, but want your future investment to go into fund Y. You can easily redirect your future premiums into fund Y, without affecting your existing investments in fund X by paying these charges.

 In case of any urgent financial situation, a policyholder may decide to opt for premature encashment of the units, either through partial or complete policy surrender.

 These charges are calculated as a percentage of the funds or the annual premium amount.
 As per the IRDA, the surrender charges cannot exceed fifty basis point of the fund value, per annum

 Rider charges are levied when a policyholder decides to take any extra benefits or enjoy added features that are not included in his/her original ULIP plan.

-Before, directing your investment into different market funds, certain service taxes are deducted from your premium amount.
-It is only after making service tax and other applicable charge deductions does the investment part of your premium gets directed to the funds.
+Before directing your investment into different market funds, certain service taxes are deducted from your premium amount.
+It is only after making service tax, and other applicable charge deductions do the investment part of your premium gets directed to the funds.

-Do you want to save on the allocation and mortality charges on your ULIPs premium?
-Visit Finserv Markets and avail this facility today!
-The different types of Bajaj ULIPs available on Finserv Markets not only promise a waiver on these charges but also offer an option to choose from the top-rated funds across industries.
-To know more about how you can explore more avenues for long-term wealth creation with attractive Bajaj ULIP plans, visit Finserv Markets!
+There are different types of Bajaj ULIPs available on Finserv MARKETS that offer you an option of choosing from the top-rated funds across the industry.
+To know more about how you can explore more avenues for long-term wealth creation with attractive Bajaj ULIP plans, visit Finserv MARKETS!